Vsquare07/ViT_from_scratch/README.md

-Built Vision Transformer model from scratch and then trained it on MNIST Digits Dataset
+Built Vision Transformer model from scratch and then trained it on CIFAR10 Dataset